rutajdash/rutajdash/README.md

 - Currently working on [Project Vormir](https://github.com/coep-astronomy/project-vormir)
 - Learning TypeScript and Next.js
 - An avid supporter of open source development
-- Always open to opportunites and collaborations
+- Always open to opportunities and collaborations
 - Most experience in Node.js and Apollo GraphQL

 ## What I Work With